Anacostia Line: Revised service plan

 Despite DDOT's assertions in August, on October 24, 2010, D.C. officials unveiled a revised master plan for the DC Streetcar system which showed the Anacostia Line's northern end truncating at the Anacostia Metro Station (rather than connecting with the 11th Street Bridges).
 DDOT officials said they expected ridership on the Anacostia Line to be very low, because the new line was so short (now just 0.75 mi) and connected only the Navy Annex with the Metro station.

 In January 2012, The Washington Post reported that the line was still planned to run along Firth Sterling Avenue.
 But planning for the line remained in flux, as both the Federal Transit Administration and DDOT held yet another series of public meetings in 2012.

 On October 8, 2012, DDOT Director Terry Bellamy said the city was still working on plans to open an Anacostia line in Ward 8.

 In 2014, DDOT said it was planning to spend $64 million to begin construction on the Anacostia Line Extension from the Anacostia Metro station to the 11th Street Bridges.
 The agency said it would also spend another $16 million to acquire the right-of-way currently owned by railroad company CSX Transportation and $15 million to build a car barn for the line extension.
 DDOT applied for a $20 million National Infrastructure Investments — Consolidated Appropriations Act grant to assist it in building the extension.

 Competition

 Potential competition to the Anacostia line arose in January 2013.
 The Capitol Riverfront Business Improvement District, a tax-financed group promoting business and residential development along the north bank of the Anacostia River between 2nd Street SW and 15th Street SE, proposed constructing a light rail line between Union Station and St. Elizabeths Hospital.
 The line — whose route was not proposed — would more directly link the growing Union Station area with the large Department of Homeland Security workforce headquarters being built on the St. Elizabeths campus, while encouraging use of the Capitol Riverfront area (which itself began undergoing a major redevelopment).
 Capitol Riverfront officials said there had been no discussions about whether the proposed light rail link would be part of the DC Streetcar system or a separate transportation component.

+Cancellation

+The DC Streetcar was officially shut down on March 31, 2026 after Mayor Muriel Bowser announced a 2026 budget proposal that would end funding for the streetcars in May 2025.
+This brought along with it the permanent cancellation of the partially-completed Anacostia line.